Discrimination against men: Pension

 In 2022 the European Court of Human Rights found that the Swiss government discriminates against men, because women whose husbands die receive a pension for the rest of their lives whereas men only receive a pension if they have children under the age of 18.
-The law is expected to be rewritten.

 In Cyprus, men cannot receive the pension of a dead person, but women can.

 Some countries require for pension benefit calculation the application of unisex annuity tables despite sex differences in life expectancy, which results in redistribution from men to women.

 Retirement age

-Between 1940 and 1991 in the United Kingdom, the pension age was different for men and women.
-It was 65 for men and 60 for women, although this has now changed.
-This also had an effect on bus free passes where women previously could get them at a younger age than men.

 The retirement age in many countries is lower for women than for men.
+For instance in Poland, Georgia, and Argentina the retirement age for women is 60 years, but 65 years for men.
 This has been criticised because generally women have a higher life expectancy and because, even if the retirement age was equal, men have less time in retirement.
 This included Switzerland where the retirement age for men was 65 whereas the retirement age was 64 for women.
 The retirement age for women increased to 65 in 2022.
 In a few countries however, the effective age of labour market exit for men is lower than for women, such as Spain, Finland and France.

+Between 1940 and 1991 in the United Kingdom, the pension age was different for men and women.
+It was 65 for men and 60 for women, although this has now changed.
+This also had an effect on bus free passes where women previously could get them at a younger age than men.

 Incarceration and sentencing

 In the United Kingdom, United States, and France, women who commit crimes are less likely to be arrested, and sent to court than men.
 Males arrested for murder are six times more likely to face the death penalty than females arrested for murder.
 Many scholars have suggested that this is due to chivalric beliefs.

-A study in France of sentences between 2000 and 2003 found that women who committed comparable offenses to men received prison sentences that were 33% shorter.
+A study in France of sentences between 2000 and 2003 found that women who committed comparable offences to men received prison sentences that were 33% shorter.
 The study suggested that the gender gap is caused by the gender of the judge, rather than the prosecutor.
 A 2015 study in the England and Wales found that males were 88% more likely than females to be sent for prison after committing similar crimes.
 This sex difference varies between crimes.
 The study found that there was a 35% difference from shoplifting or non-motor theft, and a 362% difference for offences relating to drug trade and production.
 A 2014 study in American Law and Economics Review found that in the United States, men receive 63% longer sentences than women on average, saying that "women are also significantly likelier to avoid charges and convictions, and twice as likely to avoid incarceration if convicted".
 Women of all races in the United States receive shorter sentences than men.